Updated as of August, 2019

 When it comes to accepting payments and growing your business, everyone naturally wants reliability and quality at the best price point.
-While price is important, so are the features you need to run a successful operation.
-There is a lot of software for restaurants out there, so to make it easier, our team has done the research and put together a list of the 25 best POS systems for restaurants.
+While the price is important, so are the features you need to run a successful operation.
+There is a lot of software for restaurants out there, and our team consistently reviews the top systems, and we’ve put together a current updated list of the 26 best POS systems for restaurants of 2019.
 We’ll also explore what you should be looking for as a restaurant owner or manager when you purchase or upgrade to a new point of sale solution.

 - Menu importing and integration